Shanghai International Circuit

 With Chinese Grand Prix tickets tending to be relatively inexpensive anyway, if you’re ever going to splurge on a main grandstand seat this could be the place to do it.HIGH BUDGET TV SCREEN COVERED RESERVED SEATS F1S CHOICE

-A seat at the hairpin is another decent option provided you’re near the apex.
+A seat at the hairpin is another decent option provided you’re near the corner.
 From here you’ll see the cars breaking from one of F1’s longest straights and overtaking in the DRS zone.
-Get a seat in the stands nearest to the main grandstand to have a head on view of the cars.
+Get a seat in the stands nearest to the apex for head on views of the cars rounding this tight corner.
 An excellent spot for photography as the drivers slow right down.LOW BUDGET TV SCREEN COVERED RESERVED SEATS OVERTAKING SPOT GOOD FOR PHOTOS

 General admission at the Shanghai circuit is divided into zones and fans can only enter a zone they hold a ticket for.
 These areas are grassy banks with no seating provided so it pays to turn up early in the day to reserve your favourite spot.

 Grass Zone B, at turn 1 is the most favourable, offering views of the first sequence of turns and a view down the main straight where you can make out the cars on the grid, the final box in the pitlane and enjoy an elaborate grid ceremony.
 Conveniently, Zone B is close to the main entertainment and refreshments area.
-The only negative is that the area is subdivided with spectators being assigned an area randomly and track views can vary.
+The only drawback is that the area is subdivided with spectators being assigned an area randomly and track views can vary.